Fees and Expenses

 BEDS and MArch Tuition Fees

 The tuition fees below are for the 2018-19 academic year (fall, winter, and summer terms: September 2018 to July 2019) and are in Canadian dollars.
 BEDS starts at Year 3 to acknowledge the two prerequisite years of university prior to BEDS admission.
-Please note that fees are subject to annual change and that these are estimates.
+Please note that fees are subject to annual change and that the amounts below are unofficial.
 For official fee information, see the Architecture line and the international differential fee in the Dalhousie University undergraduate fee schedule and the Dalhousie University graduate per-class fee schedule.

 |Tuition Fees for Canadian Citizens and Permanent Residents|